andreww/fox/DoX/FoX.md

 ## API documentation

-* FoX has five sets of publically exported interfaces.
+* FoX has six sets of publically exported interfaces.
 These are documented here:

 ### COMMON interfaces